-7. CONFLICTS OF INTEREST (§ 200.112 & .318(C)) & RELATED MANDATORY DISCLOSURES (§ 200.113)
+7. Conflicts of Interest (§ 200.112 and .318(c)) and Related Mandatory Disclosures (§ 200.113)

-Recipients and subrecipients must have written conflict of interest policies that ensure that all employees, board members, officers, or agents engaged in the selection, award, and administration of federal grant and cooperative agreements, avoid conflicts of interest.
-The standards of conduct must provide for disciplinary actions to be applied for violations by employees, officers, agents, or board members.
+You must have written conflict of interest policies that ensure all employees, board members, officers, or agents engaged in the administration of federal grants and cooperative agreements, avoid conflicts of interest.
+Your standards of conduct must provide for disciplinary actions to be applied for violations by employees, officers, agents, or board members.

-Recipients and subrecipients must maintain written standards of conduct covering conflicts of interest and governing the actions of employees engaged in the selection, award, and administration of contracts.
+You must maintain written standards of conduct covering conflicts of interest and governing the actions of your employees engaged in the selection, award, and administration of contracts supported by the federal award.
 No employee, officer, agent, or board member with a real or apparent conflict of interest may participate in the selection, award, or administration of a contract supported by the NEA award.
 A conflict of interest includes when the employee, officer, agent, or board member, any member of their immediate family, their partner, or an organization that employs or is about to employ any of the parties indicated herein, has a financial or other interest in or a tangible personal benefit from an entity considered for a contract.
-An employee, officer, agent, and board member of the recipient or subrecipient may neither solicit nor accept gratuities, favors, or anything of monetary value from contractors.
+An employee, officer, agent, and board member of the recipient may neither solicit nor accept gratuities, favors, or anything of monetary value from contractors.

-If the recipient or subrecipient has a parent, affiliate, or subsidiary organization that is not a State, local government, or Indian Tribe, the recipient or subrecipient must also maintain written standards of conduct covering organizational conflicts of interest.
-Organizational conflicts of interest mean that because of relationships with a parent company, affiliate, or subsidiary organization, the recipient or subrecipient is unable or appears to be unable to be impartial in conducting a procurement action involving a related organization.
+If your organization has a parent, affiliate, or subsidiary organization that is not a State, local government, or Indian Tribe, you must also maintain written standards of conduct covering organizational conflicts of interest.
+Organizational conflicts of interest mean that because of relationships with a parent company, affiliate, or subsidiary organization, the recipient is unable or appears to be unable to be impartial in conducting a procurement action involving a related organization.

-Recipients and subrecipients are required to disclose to us any actual or potential conflicts, including but not limited to the following:
+Recipients are required to disclose to us any actual or potential conflicts, including but not limited to the following:

 - NEA Panelist.
 Any individuals who serve as NEA panelists cannot review an application from an organization with which they are affiliated as an employee, board member, officer, or agent.
 If a panelist later becomes associated with an award project that they reviewed, then that individual cannot act as an Authorizing Official for that award.
 This prohibition is in effect throughout the entire period of performance for the award.
-Recipients must disclose any affiliations with an NEA panelist to the NEA as soon as they become aware of the affiliation. - National Council on the Arts member.
-Recipients must disclose whether any of their personnel are National Council on the Arts members.
-Once an Authorizing Official for an applicant or recipient organization is nominated to the National Council on the Arts, that individual must recuse themselves from deliberating or voting on that organization's application and award actions, and from submitting payment requests on that organization's behalf.
-Recipients must disclose any affiliations with National Council on the Arts members to the NEA as soon as they become aware of the affiliation.
+Recipients must disclose any affiliations with an NEA panelist to the as soon as they become aware of the affiliation. - National Council on the Arts member.
+Recipients must disclose whether any of their personnel are National Council on the Arts Members.
+Once an Authorizing Official, Project Director, or Grants Administrator for an applicant or recipient organization is nominated to the National Council on the Arts, that individual must recuse themselves from deliberating or voting on that organization's application and award actions, and from submitting payment requests on that organization's behalf.
+Recipients must disclose any affiliations with National Council on the Arts member to the NEA as soon as they become aware of the affiliation.

-8. WHISTLEBLOWER PROTECTION (§ 200.217)
+8. Whistleblower Protection (§ 200.217)

-An employee of a recipient or subrecipient must not be discharged, demoted, or otherwise discriminated against as a reprisal for disclosing information that the employee reasonably believes is evidence of gross mismanagement of a federal contract or grant, a gross waste of federal funds, an abuse of authority relating to a federal contract or grant, a substantial and specific danger to public health or safety, or a violation of law, rule, or regulation related to a federal contract (including the competition for or negotiation of a contract) or grant.
-The recipient and subrecipient must inform their employees in writing of employee whistleblower rights and protections under 41 U.S.C.
+An employee of a recipient must not be discharged, demoted, or otherwise discriminated against as reprisal for disclosing information that the employee reasonably believes is evidence of gross mismanagement of a federal contract or grant, a gross waste of federal funds, an abuse of authority relating to a federal contract or grant, a substantial and specific danger to public health or safety, or a violation of law, rule, or regulation related to a federal contract or grant.

+Recipients must inform their employees in writing of employee whistleblower rights and protections under 41 U.S.C.
 4712.

-9. STATUTORY AND NATIONAL POLICY REQUIREMENTS (§ 200.300)
+9. Statutory and National Policy Requirements (§ 200.300 and .209)